 The last two columns of Table 2 show statement and branch coverage for Nessie.
 We note that Nessie could not run on uneval, because the module's only export is a function, which Nessie does not support.
-For the remaining 24 packages, Nessie achieved 4.7%-96.0% statement coverage, with a median of 51.3%.
+For the remaining 24 packages, Nessie achieved 4.7%- 96.0% statement coverage, with a median of 51.3%.
 In contrast, as shown in Table 2 TESTPILOT's median statement coverage is much higher at 70.2%.
 The difference in branch coverage is even higher, with 52.8% for TESTPILOT vs 25.6% for Nessie.
-Both these differences are statistically significant (p-value < 0.5).
-Note that Nessie always generates 1000 tests per package, while TESTPILOT usually generates far fewer tests, except on memfs and omnitool.
-It is also worth emphasizing that Nessie (and other test-generation techniques such as LambdaTester [55]) report coverage of all generated tests, regardless of whether they pass or fail while our reported coverage numbers are for passing tests only.
+Both these differences are statistically significant (p-values 0.002 and 0.027 respectively) with a large effect size, measured by Cliff's delta [55], of 0.493 for statement coverage and a medium one (0.431) for branch coverage.
+Note that Nessie always generates 1000 tests per package, while TEST-PILOT usually generates far fewer tests, except on memfs and omnitool.
+It is also worth emphasizing that Nessie (and other test-generation techniques such as LambdaTester [56]) report coverage of all generated tests, regardless of whether they pass or fail while our reported coverage numbers are for passing tests only.

 We now dive into the results at the package level.
 For each package, Table 2 highlights the higher coverage from the two techniques in bold.
 TESTPILOT outperforms Nessie on 17 of the 24 packages (glob, fs-extra, bluebird, q, rsvp, memfs, js-sdsl, quill-delta, complex.js, pullstream, simple-statistics, plural, dirty, geo-point, imagedownloader, core, omnitool), increasing coverage by 3.6%-74.5%, with a median 30.0% increase.
-For 7 of the remaining packages (graceful-fs, jsonfile, node-dir, zip-afolder, countries-and-timezones, crawler-url-parser, gitlabis), TESTPILOT achieves lower coverage than Nessie.
+For 7 of the remaining packages (graceful-fs, jsonfile, node-dir, zip-afolder, countries-and-timezones, crawler-url-parser, gitlabjs), TESTPILOT achieves lower coverage than Nessie.
 For these packages, it reduces coverage by 0.5%- 53.2%, with a median 3.6% decrease.
 We also note that Nessie fails to achieve any branch coverage on 3 projects (dirty, geo-point, core), while the statement coverage for these projects is nonzero.
-Upon further examination, and after consulting the Nessie authors, we found that Nessie cannot generate tests that instantiate classes, meaning that statement coverage is barely above loading coverage for packages with a classbased API, while the branch coverage is zero.
+Upon further examination, and after consulting the